asm2212/gochat/README.md

 # gochat

-A professional, scalable, and clean Go backend for a Telegram-style chat system.
+A Go backend for a Telegram-style chat system.

 **Features:**
 - User signup & login (JWT, bcrypt)